I did it! 100 books in 2022!

 However, somehow I managed to end the year on exactly 100 books with my final book being read in New York City, similar to 2021.

-I will be writing a full wrap up of my year of reading, plus a YouTube video of course, but for now here are the reviews and ratings of the books I read in December 2022.
+I will be writing a full wrap up of my year of reading, but for now here are the reviews and ratings of the books I read in December 2022.

 Related post: The 77 Books I Read in 2021